jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 There are two methods to enable this feature in your design:

 * Enable globally on ```m_axi``` interfaces using the ```syn.interface.m_axi_auto_id_channel=true``` configuration command as described in [Interface Configuration](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Interface-Configuration).
-The HLS tool automatically adds channels to the ``m_axi`` adapter when this is enabled.
+When enabled, the HLS tool automatically adds channels to the ``m_axi`` adapter.

 * Enable on a specific ```m_axi``` interface using the ```channel``` option of the INTERFACE pragma

 **M_AXI Resource**

 The AXI Master Adapter converts the customized AXI commands from the HLS scheduler to standard AXI AMBA® protocol and sends them to the external memory.
 The MAXI adapter uses resources such as FIFO to store the requests/Data and ack.
-Here is the summary of the modules and the resource they consume:
+Here is the summary of the modules and the resources they consume:

-* Write Module: The bus write modules performs the write operations.
+* Write Module: The bus write modules perform the write operations.

 * ```FIFO_wreq```: This FIFO module stores the future write requests.
-When the AW channel is available a new write request to global memory will be popped out of this FIFO.
+When the AW channel is available, a new write request to global memory will pop out of this FIFO.

 * ```buff_wdata```: This FIFO stores the future write data that needs to be sent to the global memory.
 When the W channel is available and AXI protocol conditions are met, the write data of size= burst_length will be popped out of this FIFO and sent to the global memory.

-* ```FIFO_resp```: This module is responsible for controlling the number of pipelined write responses sent to the module.
+* ```FIFO_resp```: This module controls the number of pipelined write responses sent to the module.

 The device resource consumption of the M_AXI adapter is a sum of all the write modules (size of the ```FIFO_wreq module```, ```buff_wdata```, and size of FIFO_ resp) and the sum of all read modules.
 In general, the size of the FIFO is calculated as = Width * Depth.
 When you refer to a 1KB FIFO storage it can be one of the configurations such as 32*32, 8*64 etc, which are selected according to the design specification.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/M_AXI-Resources)